-• Midterm exam (in class) (10%): The Midterm will focus on literary terms, narrative devices, rhetorical appeals, and questions based on the readings.
+- Midterm exam (in class) (10%): The midterm is based on readings in class. - Oral component:

-• Oral component:

 In addition to the oral research paper report (10% of the grade, see below), students must present also smaller assignments orally.
 The research paper draft (see below) must be presented orally, as well as in a written form, and students must articulate their reflections on readings and feedback on their peers' writings in both oral and written modes.
 This enhances the students' ability to work with peers in order to reach the shared goal of efficient oral and written expression.